GLOBAL ECONOMY-Factory output weakens on widespread slowdown, China COVID curbs

 The fallout from China's strict COVID-19 curbs continues to broaden.
 This week, restrictions forced the temporary closure of Disney's Shanghai resort and hit production of Apple Inc iPhones at a major contract manufacturing facility.

-(Reporting by Jonathan Cable and Leika Kihara; Editing by Sam Holmes and Hugh Lawson)
+(Reporting by Jonathan Cable, Leika Kihara and Lindsay Dunsmuir; Editing by Sam Holmes, Hugh Lawson and Andrea Ricci)

 ((Jonathan.cable@thomsonreuters.com))